kserve/kserve/docs/samples/v1beta1/onnx/README.md

-# Predict on a InferenceService using ONNX
+# Deploy InferenceService with ONNX model
 ## Setup
-1. Your ~/.kube/config should point to a cluster with [KFServing installed](https://github.com/kserve/kserve#installation).
+1. Your ~/.kube/config should point to a cluster with [KServe installed](https://github.com/kserve/kserve#installation).
 2. Your cluster's Istio Ingress gateway must be [network accessible](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/).

 ## Create the InferenceService